-- A happy, safe, stimulating and challenging programme of learning and development for the children to experience as they begin their journey through school. - A broad, balanced, relevant and creative curriculum that will set in place firm foundations for further learning and development in Key Stage 1 and beyond and enable choice and decision making, fostering independence and self-confidence. - To encourage a growth mindset where each and every child tries new things, works hard and push themselves to continue to achieve and to persevere in any activity that is before them. - To observe the children's interests to implement our future planning. - To establish and maintain excellent relationships with parents and carers to build a strong partnership in supporting their children. - To provide a caring and inclusive learning environment which is sensitive to the requirements of the individual child including those who have additional needs. - To prepare children for 21st Century Life by ensuring that each child is literate and numerate. - To ensure smooth transitions from home to Nursery, Nursery to Reception and from the Early Years Foundation Stage into Key Stage 1. - We have high expectations and aspirations of all children and staff. - We believe that a strong focus in foundation should be 'actively teaching and promoting British Values'.
+- A happy, safe, stimulating and challenging programme of learning and development for the children to experience as they begin their journey through school. - A broad, balanced, relevant and creative curriculum that will set in place firm foundations for further learning and development in Key Stage 1 and beyond and enable choice and decision making, fostering independence and self-confidence. - To encourage a growth mindset where each and every child tries new things, works hard and push themselves to continue to achieve and to persevere in any activity that is before them - To observe the children's interests to implement our future planning - To establish and maintain excellent relationships with parents and carers to build a strong partnership in supporting their children. - To provide a caring and inclusive learning environment which is sensitive to the requirements of the individual child including those who have additional needs. - To prepare children for 21st Century Life by ensuring that each child is literate and numerate. - To ensure smooth transitions from home to Nursery, Nursery to Reception and from the Early Years Foundation Stage into Key Stage 1. - We have high expectations and aspirations of all children and staff. - We believe that a strong focus in foundation should be 'actively teaching and promoting British Values'.
 This is done by encouraging:

-Democracy
+Democracy:

-- Making decisions together, encouraging children to know their views count and to value each other's views. - Demonstrating democracy in action e.g. children voting for the story of the day.

-• Taking turns, sharing and teaching importance of collaboration, developing enquiring minds where questions are valued.
+- Making decisions together, encouraging children to know their views count and to value each other's views. - > Demonstrating democracy in action e.g. children sharing views on the theme of their role-play area with a show of hands - > Taking turns, sharing and teaching importance of collaboration, developing enquiring minds where questions are valued.

-o Rule of law
+Rule of Law: